 As well as operating as a vacuum cleaner, some robot vacuums also have mopping functions.
 Although they are not as effective on stubborn stains as a regular mop, or even a dedicated single-purpose robot mop (yes, that’s a thing too), they do work on light messes or day-to-day cleaning.
 The mop function works by way of a small water tank inside the bot, which moistens a microfiber or disposable cloth that is clipped under the robot.

 As previously mentioned, the different brands of robot vacuum have varying price points, and they can range from around a hundred bucks to upwards of $1,000.
-Of course, it’s natural to pay more for trusted, high-quality brands such as iRobot and Dyson.
+Of course, it’s natural to pay more for trusted, high-quality brands such as iRobot.
 If you can afford the upfront investment, these models are extremely sophisticated and powerful.
-However, if you are operating on a budget, you can find some great options that are way more affordable.
-RoboGeek and Eufy have some superb, inexpensive models that may not come with all the intelligent functions as a more expensive vacuum but are nonetheless effective and responsive machines.
+However, if you are operating on a budget, you can find some great options that are way more affordable. iLife and Eufy have some superb, inexpensive models that may not come with all the functions you get with a more expensive vacuum but are nonetheless effective and responsive machines.
 Make sure to do your research before buying.

 It’s definitely a domestic dream to imagine never having to vacuum again, but with a robot cleaner, this is actually possible.
 With a host of brands sporting lots of cool capabilities and accessible price ranges, this dream can easily become a reality in your home.

 - How to try YouTube’s new video download feature for desktop

 - The new Microsoft Surface Go is out, so Amazon discounted the original by $250

 - Midnight Mass review: Haunting series’ follow-up is a holy terror